Setup a development environment

 INFO

-This behaviour is controlled by the environment variable MPM_LOAD_DEMO_DATA
+This behaviour is controlled by the environment variable MPM_LOAD_DEMO_DATA, see here.

 However, for a better development flow it is generally recommended to seed the local development environment with demo data.